jierui-cell/sedimix/README.md

 13. **lineage_sites**:
    - Path to a file containing sites of interest for lineage-specific analysis.
-   - Default: "/path/to/lineage_sites.txt"
+   - Example: "/path/to/lineage_sites.txt"

 14. **types**:
    - Analysis type or category for output classification.
-   - Default: "hominin_informative"
+   - Example: "hominin_informative"

 15. **to_clean**:
    - Boolean (True or False) indicating whether to remove all intermediate files once the final output is generated.